4. Observing learning

 In two columns are a number of points of interest specific to frontal teaching and working independently.
 Both lists begin with ‘not disturbing others’.

 With the expectation management folder, you indicate that you expect your students to focus their attention on the lesson.
-During frontal teaching, you pay attention to the whole group as well as individual students:
+When teaching the entire class, you pay attention to the whole group as well as individual students:

 • Are they disrupting the lesson?